 Although there had been some consideration of ways to permit the UK to participate in the UP-UPC system following Brexit, a UK government spokesperson announced on February 27, 2020 that “the UK will not be seeking involvement in the UP/UPC system.”

-As a practical matter, the effective date is likely to depend on completion of the minimum ratification of the UPCA, which now only requires ratification by Germany.
-The Protocol on Provisional Application (PPA) of the UPC Agreement will allow some parts of the UPC Agreement to be applied early, including the recruitment of judges, testing of IT systems and early registration of opt-out demands.
+It was always understood that Germany would be the last to ratify the UPC Agreement, which would trigger opening of the UPC approximately four months later.
+After the UPC Agreement was signed, it was realized that more time would be required to organize the new court.
+Therefore, a Protocol on Provisional Application (PPA) of the UPC Agreement was adopted, which would allow some parts of the UPC Agreement to be applied early, including the recruitment of judges, testing of IT systems and early registration of opt-out demands.
 A 21 December 2017 report by the Chairman of the Preparatory Committee indicated that the UPCA provisional application phase needs to be a period of between six to eight months in order to have time to put everything in place and prepare for the Court to be operational.
-Therefore, the Court is likely to open to receive cases about eight months after Germany is in a position to ratify.
+Therefore, the Court is likely to open to receive cases about eight months after Germany declares that it has approved the protocol and is in a position to ratify the UPC Agreement.

 The EU Unitary Patent Regulation